Edlix/ComputerStore/README.md

 # ComputerStore
- JS project for a fictional computer store with a bank and work.
-It includes HTML/CSS
+ JS project for a fictional computer store // includes HTML/CSS

+The bank element has a balance that stores your bank balance and a Loan option.
+The work element has a pay balance that tracks the amount you have worked and lets you transfer it to the bank.
+The computer element fetches computer information from an api and displays the relevant information The buy computer element display the picture of the selected computer and some relevant information.
+It also lets you buy the computer.